-Vision
+Vision: To be the Kingdom's premier and most trusted developer, delivering innovative real estate solutions for Saudis everywhere.

-To be the Kingdom's premier and most trusted developer, delivering innovative real estate commercial environments that deliver on the evolving shareholder returns.
+Mission: To create living communities and commercial environments that deliver on the evolving aspirations of the Saudi society while maximizing shareholder returns.